Appendix

 Methodology

-Boise Population Growth: The Housing Analysis relied on Census data to determine population growth from 2010 to 2019, which includes the annual American Community Survey updates of the decennial census count.
-During that decade, Boise City saw an average 1% growth per year, including a 0.8% growth from 2018 to 2019.
-Ada County saw an average 2% growth, including a 2.36% growth from 2018 to 2019.
+Boise Population Growth: The Housing Needs Analysis relied on Census data to determine population growth from 2012 to 2022, which includes the annual American Community Survey updates of the decennial census count.
+During that decade, Boise City population grew at an average annual rate of 1.2 percent per year, including a 1.1 percent growth between 2021 to 2022.

 The analysis only looked at Ada County and did not consider migration patterns with other counties.
 It is well-understood that housing is a regional issue and that households will make decisions based on affordability, even if that means traveling across county lines.

-Methods: When considering how to estimate housing demand, we considered past approaches (including Agnew::Beck’s own study in 2014 for the Boise Housing Needs Analysis).
-Our conclusion was that housing studies did well in considering how population growth (or retraction) impacts housing need over time.
-These studies also understood churn – housing units being taken off the market through disrepair or other methods.
+Methods: When considering how to estimate housing demand, we considered past approaches, including both the 2014 and the 2021 Boise Housing Needs Analyses.
+Our conclusion was that these housing analyses did well in considering how population growth (or retraction) impacts housing need over time.
+These analyses also understood churn – housing units being taken off the market through disrepair or other methods.
 It was concluded that a majority of housing studies were missing other important characteristics that impact need for housing units and information for policy makers.

 Specifically, the analysis looked at the following characteristics to influence housing demand: